kumahq/kuma/UPGRADE.md

 The postgres driver `postgres` (lib/pq) is deprecated and will be removed in the future.
 Please migrate to the new postgres driver `pgx` by setting `DriverName=pgx` configuration option or `KUMA_STORE_POSTGRES_DRIVER_NAME=pgx` env variable.

-### Deprecation of `--redirect-inbound-port-v6` flag and `runtime.kubernetes.injector.sidecarContainer.redirectPortInboundV6` configuration option.

-The `--redirect-inbound-port-v6` flag and the corresponding configuration option `runtime.kubernetes.injector.sidecarContainer.redirectPortInboundV6` are deprecated and will be removed in a future release of Kuma.
-These flags and configuration options were used to configure the port used for redirecting IPv6 traffic to Kuma.

-In the upcoming release, Kuma will redirect IPv6 traffic to the same port as IPv4 traffic (15006).
-This means that you no longer need to configure a separate port for IPv6 traffic.
-If you want to disable traffic redirection for IPv6 traffic, you can set `--ip-family-mode ipv4`.
-We have also added a new configuration option `runtime.kubernetes.injector.sidecarContainer.ipFamilyMode` to switch traffic redirection for IP families.

-We recommend that you update your configurations to use the new defaults for IPv6 traffic redirection.
-If you need to retain separate ports for IPv4 and IPv6 traffic, you can continue to use the deprecated flags and configuration options until they are removed.

 ## Upgrade to `2.5.x`